BLACK AMERICAN PATRIOTS | CIVIL WAR

 American social reformer, abolitionist, orator, writer, and statesman

 At the start of the war, Lincoln stated unequivocally that preserving the Republic was his top priority.
-For this reason, he was initially reluctant to allow Black slaves to serve in the military out of concern that it might cause other states to secede..
+For this reason, he was initially reluctant to allow Black slaves to serve in the military out of concern that it might cause other states to secede.
+Douglas, however, adamantly disagreed and convinced Lincoln that the slaves must be allowed to join and contribute to the victorious cause of bringing the war to a successful and righteous conclusion.

-Two of his sons, Charles and Lewis, were among the first to join in the storied 54th Massachusetts Infantry Regiment, the second Black American regiment to see heavy action in the war.
 According to Douglass, wearing a military uniform is a powerful declaration of someone's entitlement to freedom and full civil rights.
 "With an eagle perched on his button, a musket slung over his shoulder, and bullets stuffed into his pockets, no force on earth could deny that a man has earned the right to be a citizen of the United States," said Douglass.

 Douglass rose to prominence as the highest-ranking Black official of his day during the Reconstruction period that followed the Civil War.